CloudSlang/cs-intellij-plugin/README.md

 7. Click __Finish__.
 The __cloudslang-intellij-plugin__ sources will be imported into your IDE.

-8. __cloudslang-intellij-plugin__ depends on YAML plugin, delivered with IntelliJ.
+8. CloudSlang IntelliJ Plugin depends on YAML plugin, delivered with IntelliJ.
 In order to be able to compile the code, you have to import the YAML plugin to your SDK classpath.
 Navigate to __File > Project Structure > SDKs__.

 9. Select your IntelliJ SDK from the list of available SDKs.